sharmaeklavya/invoice-app/README.md

 An Executive level user can only generate and view invoices.

+Any user can download invoices in PDF format irresepective of their access privilege to the app.

 ## `Other functions`

 Every user has 15 minutes of session time - after that system will log the user out.